-This table below is a guide to help you prepare documentation, submit your application and receive your visa in time to travel and arrive in the UK for registration in September.
+This table below is a guide to help you prepare documentation, submit your application and receive your visa in time to travel and arrive in the UK for registration in September 2023.
 The dates and times relate to the visa application date and the arrival date in Bangor.

 Number of weeks before arrival Activity Date Activity Notes 22 weeks April & May Funding Prepare your funding.
 Prepare evidence of funding to be submitted with the visa application.
 This is information on how you will meet the costs of living and studying in the UK 22 weeks April & May Medical Certificate Arrange and attend an appointment for Tuberculosis testing (if applicable to your country) Candidates from some countries are required to present a medical certificate testifying that they are clear of Tuberculosis 18 weeks From May onwards Documentation for Admission Send documentation to Bangor University so you may meet all conditions of entry.
 Send documents to the email address supplied in your offer of admission.
 Remember to send a copy of your passport ID page The documentation required is listed in your Offer of Admission.
 This could be a school qualification, bachelor degree certificate, English language test certificate etc, ATAS certificate.
 Please Note: a CAS cannot be issued until all documents have been supplied.
 16 weeks End of May Transfer to your bank account all the funds you will need to meet the cost of your study.
-10 weeks 3 July 2019 Request a statement from your Bank demonstrating that the funds have been in your account for at least 28 days.
-The letter from the bank should be dated no earlier than 31 days before your visa application date 8 weeks 17 July 2019 Pay the £2,000 deposit to Bangor University OR submit a sponsorship letter The deposit should be paid once you have met ALL conditions of entry.
+10 weeks 5 July 2023 Request a statement from your Bank demonstrating that the funds have been in your account for at least 28 days.
+The letter from the bank should be dated no earlier than 31 days before your visa application date 8 weeks 19 July 2023 Pay the deposit to Bangor University OR submit a sponsorship letter The deposit should be paid once you have met ALL conditions of entry.
 Once the deposit has been received and credited into Bangor University's bank account or we have received the sponsorship letter, a Notification of CAS will be issued.
 We may ask you to attend a Skype Pre-CAS interview.
-8 weeks 17 July 2019 Arrange photographs of yourself Take passport sized photographs of yourself for the visa application 8 weeks 17 July 2019 Prepare the visa application fee and Immigration Health Charge 8 weeks 17 July 2019 Notification of CAS issued by Bangor University.
+8 weeks 19 July 2023 Prepare the visa application fee and Immigration Health Charge 8 weeks 19 July 2023 Notification of CAS issued by Bangor University.
 It WILL NOT be issued unless you have met ALL conditions of entry The Notification of CAS will enable you to book a date to submit your visa application.

 This table is intended as a guide only.

 It is your responsibility to ensure that you read carefully the advice given by the UK Visa Service in your country to ensure that you satisfy all their requirements.